teese/weighslide/README.md

 ![Image of output](examples/output.png)

-**Examples of windows:**<br/>
+**Examples of windows:**

+[1,1,1]
-[1,1,1]<br/>&#8195; - if "statistic" is set to "mean", this window returns the average of the central position, and the two neighbouring positions
+* if "statistic" is set to "mean", this window returns the average of the central position, and the two neighbouring positions
+* the window size is 3

+[1,1,"x",1,1]
+* the central position "x" has no weighting at all
-&#8195; - the window size is 3<br>
+* the window size is 5, it consists of the central position, two upstream, and two downstream positions

-[1,1,"x",1,1]<br/>&#8195; - the central position "x" has no weighting at all &#8195; - the window size is 5, it consists of the central position, two upstream, and two downstream positions &#8195; - the positions upstream (-1, -2) and downstream (1, 2) of the central position are all equally weighted &#8195; - if the statistic is set to "mean", the result for each position will simply be the average of the surrounding 4 positions<br>
+* the positions upstream (-1, -2) and downstream (1, 2) of the central position are all equally weighted
+* if the statistic is set to "mean", the result for each position will simply be the average of the surrounding 4 positions

-[0.5, 1, 0.5, 2, 0.5, 1, 0.5]<br/>&#8195; - the central position "2" is highly weighted (2*orig value)
+[0.5, 1, 0.5, 2, 0.5, 1, 0.5]
+* the central position "2" is highly weighted (2*orig value)
-&#8195; - the window size is 7, it consists of the central position, three upstream, and three downstream positions &#8195; - the positions upstream (-1, -2, -3) and downstream (1, 2, 3) of the central position are unequally weighted.
+* the window size is 7, it consists of the central position, three upstream, and three downstream positions
+* the positions upstream (-1, -2, -3) and downstream (1, 2, 3) of the central position are unequally weighted
-&#8195; - if the statistic is set to "mean", the result for each position will simply be the average of the surrounding 4 positions<br>
+* if the statistic is set to "mean", the result for each position will simply be the average of the surrounding 4 positions

 # Contribute
 If you encounter a bug or weighslide doesn't work for any reason, please send me an email (available at my TUM website) or initiate an issue in Github.